SeamusClarke/BTS/README.md

 Using the above technique, the **make_moments** function produces the moment 0, 1 and 2 maps and outputs them as 2D arrays stored in fits files, using the header information in the 3D PPV datacube provided, a 2D noise map stored as a fits file, as well as the 3D mask generated during the process stored as a fits file in the same format as the PPV datacube.
 Note that when calculating a moment 1 or 2 value for a pixel, **make_moments** requires that there are at least 4 channels of emission in the spectrum; thus, there may exist pixels where a moment 0 is calculated which do not have a corresponding moment 1 or 2 due to very low signal-to-noise.

+Note that there is also a limited velocity range mode for the moment calculations, i.e. if one wishes to calculate moment 0, 1 and 2 from a cube over only a certain velocity range.
+This is done by turning the parameter flag **use_velocity_range** to 1 and then specifying the desired velocity range with the parameters **min_velocity_range** and **max_velocity_range**.
+One must ensure that the specified velocities are in the same unit as the velocity axis information in the fits file header.
+If the header uses frequency instead of velocity, BTS will automatically use km/s and use the header RESTFRQ keyword to make the conversion between frequency and velocity.

 ## Multi-component fitting methodology

 The BTS routine does not assume the number of components in a spectrum _a priori_, but uses the first, second and third derivatives to determine the number and positions of the velocity components.
 A least-squared fitting routine is then used to determine the best fit with that number of components, checking for over-fitting.